adbreeker/github-readme-stats/PythonRemake/README.md

 python app.py
 ```

-### Production
+### Other Deployment Options
-For production deployment, you can use:
+For production deployment, you can also use:
 - **Heroku**: Deploy as a Flask app
 - **Docker**: Containerize the application
 - **VPS**: Run with gunicorn/uwsgi